RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

 <details open>
 <summary><code>COUNT count</code></summary>

-limits the number of returned samples.
+When used without `AGGREGATION`: limits the number of reported samples.

+When used together with `AGGREGATION`: limits the number of reported buckets.
 </details>

 <details open>